 These works illustrate some of the key conceptual trends and positions in the development of Western art in the past three decades, including references to social issues, queer lifestyles, the critique of institutions and the economy, critical investigation of public spaces and architecture, poetry, and contemporary forms of critical painting.

 The prominently represented artists’ collectives exemplify endeavours to challenge and transform the traditional roles and systems of the artist, of art production, and of the sale of art.
 This comprehensive overview shows a collection built up consistently since the mid-1990s and based on close proximity to the artists and sensitivity for new developments.

-Accompanies the exhibition Optik Schröder II: Works from the Alexander Schröder Collection, 3 Feb – 27 May 2018, mumok, Wien, Austria.
+Published on the occasion of the exhibition, Optik Schröder II: Works from the Alexander Schröder Collection at mumok, Vienna (3 February – 27 May 2018).